Hiibee/An-Analysis-of-Netflix-s-Most-Streamed-TV/README.md

 ![](/IMAGE/pass.png)

-My name is Ibrahim Saka and I'm a certified Google data analyst.
-I’m passionate about helping businesses and industries to succeed.
-Also, I’m a firm believer in using data to address humanitarian issues and make the world better.
+Ibrahim Saka is a certified Google data analyst.
+He’s an highly skilled and process oriented analyst with and in depth knowledge of database types, research methodology, data entry, data cleaning, data analysis and data visualization.
+He's Highly recommended for problem solving and solution driven analysis.
+He has more than 3 years of professional experience working with data and information system.
+He's passionate about helping businesses and industries to succeed.
+A firm believer in using data to address humanitarian issues and make the world better.